sateffen/poc-scrollbar/README.md

 # poc-scrollbar

-This is a scrollbar, that started out as proof-of-concept (so poc -> poc-scrollbar), but got adopted in several projects.
-It doesn't care about other libraries you use, it has no dependencies, you can just use it, and it'll do what you expect.
+This scrollbar started out as proof-of-concept (hence poc -> poc-scrollbar), but got adopted in several projects.
+So now it's a full blown library, doing everything a real scrollbar needs to do.
+Additionally, it doesn't care about other libraries you use, it has no dependencies, you can just use it, and it'll do what you expect.

 For details, maybe troubleshooting or so please scroll down to the "[Good to know](https://github.com/sateffen/poc-scrollbar#good-to-know)" section.